Symphony No. 7 (Bax)

-The first movement opens with a melodic motive from the clarinets, and the slower, second main motive is introduced almost immediately after (sounding like a quote from the Tragic Overture, Op.
-81 by Johannes Brahms).
-These two motives form a basis for the first subject, which has a very haunting mood, almost looking back on the opening of the fifth symphony.
-The lyrical second subject is achingly tender, but does show signs of optimism, particularly when it recapitulates at the end of the movement.
+The first movement opens with a melodic motive from the clarinets, and the second, slower main motive is introduced almost immediately after.
+These two motives form a basis for the first subject.

-The second movement is much more serene, almost a relief after the experience of the stormy opening movement.
-It is in a three part form, like a one movement symphony, and the mood is somewhat dignified.
+The second movement is in a three-part form, like a one-movement symphony, and the mood is somewhat dignified.
 It closes peacefully to set up the finale.

 The last movement is a theme and variations, something that Bax had not attempted before.
 After a blustery introduction, a theme is introduced, which is used for the variations.
-It closes with Bax's shortest epilogue, almost acting as an end to an his cycle of symphonies, as if to say "goodbye".
+It closes with Bax's shortest epilogue.